China unveils new ‘Heavenly Palace’ space station as ISS days numbered | Malay Mail

 The country announced in May that the lab would be open to “all countries” to conduct science experiments.

+“There is no doubt that China will use its station in a similar way as the ISS partners are using their outpost: research, technology and as a stepping-stone for deep-space exploration,” said Chen Lan, analyst at GoTaikonauts.com, a website specialised in the Chinese space programme.

 Research institutes, universities, and public and private companies have been invited to propose projects.
-It has received 40 plans from 27 countries and regions, according to state media.
+Some 40 plans from 27 countries and regions have been received, according to state media.

 The European Space Agency has sent astronauts to China to receive training in order to be ready to work inside the Chinese space station once it is launched.